astorDev/Astor.Logging/docs/json-logs.md

 logging.AddMiniJsonConsole();
 ```

-> If you need a log metadata, you can include whatever combination of fields you feel useful.
+> If you need log metadata, you can include whatever combination of fields you feel useful.

 ...